Posted in Faith, Family

 The truths that were provided in that book helped me realize that I did have a voice, I could make my own decisions, and not everything I did had to end in shame/regret.

-I began to protect my body, my mind and my heart.
+I began to protect my body, my mind, and my heart.
 I recommitted my life to Jesus Christ and walked away from a lot of the temptations that used to have a hold on me.
 I’m still a work in progress, but where sexual sin used to abound, it no longer even entices me.
 Satan lost the battle on that one.

 My best friend stayed close to me, believed in me, and began to go to my church with me.
-His eyes were opened to the truth of the gospel too, and he recommitted his life to God as well.
+His eyes were opened to the truth of the gospel, too, and he recommitted his life to God as well.
 He changed his harmful behavior and let the Lord open up his heart to the idea of loving again, knowing this time it would be reciprocated.
-We made choices that benefited our own lives, but also each others’ lives.
+We made choices that benefited our own lives, but also each other’s lives.
 We gave God complete control of our lives, and learned to step back and wait for His response in certain situations.
-The love that blossomed from the ugliness of our pasts grew into a full-blown relationship, dating season, engagement and now a new marriage.
+The love that blossomed from the ugliness of our pasts grew into a full-blown relationship, dating season, engagement, and now a new marriage.

 I trust no other man as much as I trust my husband.
-He has seen me at my worst, and never rejected me.
+He has seen me at my worst and never rejected me.
 He loved me when I felt unworthy.
-He endured watching me let go of “old Grace” and rejoiced with me when I was able to get my license back, name cleared, a new job, new car and a new home.
+He endured watching me let go of “old Grace” and rejoiced with me when I was able to get my license back, name cleared, a new job, a new car, and a new home.
 He stood by me when I thought all hope was lost, and he provided constant attention and encouragement.
 He is such a remarkable human being.

-I catch myself staring at my husband every day and in my mind, I let myself go back to one of my old memories.
-When he asks me what I’m thinking about, I just reply, “You” and we both smile.
+I catch myself staring at my husband every day, and in my mind, I let myself go back to one of my old memories.
+When he asks me what I’m thinking about, I just reply, “You,” and we both smile.

 I wish every wife would take a moment to look deep into the eyes of the man they married, and remember the newness of meeting him, getting to know him, and falling in love with him.
-Initial feelings of lust do subside, but the longevity of love, trust and commitment can withstand time.
-With time, comes familiarity and a closeness that bonds us together so incredibly.
+Initial feelings of lust do subside, but the longevity of love, trust, and commitment can withstand time.
+With time comes familiarity and a closeness that bonds us together so incredibly.
 And with Jesus at the helm, we are accomplishing much.

 Though I divorced my first husband and felt guilt at leaving a then-hopeless marriage, could it have been saved?
 Knowing what I know now about the power of God, my answer is yes.
 Yet, I live in the present.
 That time is gone.